sartura/generic-ubus-yang-modules/README.md

 # Content
 * List of YANG modules
-* How to write an ubus specific YANG module
+* How to write a ubus-specific YANG module

 # List of YANG modules
 The supplied YANG modules are as follows: